Janelle Monáe: Dirty Computer and other projects (2017–2022)

 On November 15, 2018, it was announced that Monáe would receive the Trailblazer of the Year award at the 2018 Billboard Women in Music event, which was held on December 6, 2018.
 Also in 2018, Monáe co-starred in the fantasy drama feature film Welcome to Marwen, by filmmaker and screenwriter Robert Zemeckis alongside Steve Carell and Leslie Mann.
 On January 3, 2019, the Coachella Valley Music and Arts Festival announced that Monáe will co-headliner the stage with Childish Gambino.
 Glastonbury Festival also confirmed Monáe's presence as headlining the West Holts stage of the festival.
 Four days after the Coachella setlist announcement, Monàe released a new music video for the song "Screwed".
 She replaced Julia Roberts in the second season of the Amazon Prime Video series, Homecoming, playing "a tenacious woman who finds herself floating in a canoe, with no memory of how she got there or who she is."
 On March 29, 2019, in Brooklyn, NY, she inducted Janet Jackson into the Rock & Roll Hall of Fame.
 Also in 2019, she co-starred in the film Harriet, about abolitionist Harriet Tubman.
 Monáe returned to the big screen twice in 2020, with her first lead role in September 2020 with horror film Antebellum, and another supporting role with biopic The Glorias.

 On February 9, 2020, Monáe opened the 92nd Academy Awards with a performance featuring Billy Porter that highlighted the many films nominated as well as films that were snubbed by the Academy, including Dolemite Is My Name and Midsommar.
 In September 2020, Monáe released the music video Turntables as part of the Amazon Studios' bipartisan voter registration campaign.
 The song is used over the end credits of the Stacey Abrams-backed film, All In: The Fight for Democracy.
 More recently, she signed global deal with Sony Music Publishing.

 On July 4, 2021, We The People, a 10-part series of animated music videos premiered on Netflix, created by Chris Nee, with Kenya Barris as a showrunner and produced by Barack and Michelle Obama.
 Monáe performed a number of songs for the series.
 This included a reggae-influenced number, titled "Stronger," which focuses on the "fight for justice and unity ... unity, liberty and equality" and the title track for the series.
+She won the Children's and Family Emmy Awards for Outstanding Short Form Program as one of the writers.

 In 2022, Monáe portrayed twin sisters Helen and Cassandra "Andi" Brand in Glass Onion: A Knives Out Mystery, for which she received critical acclaim.
 In April 2022, Harper Voyager published her first book, The Memory Librarian: And Other Stories of Dirty Computer, which "explores how different threads of liberation—queerness, race, gender plurality, and love—become tangled with future possibilities of memory and time in such a totalitarian landscape ... and what the costs might be when trying to unravel and weave them into freedoms."
+In May 2022, Deadline reported Monáe was set to act as Josephine Baker in the TV series De La Resistance.